Stimulus hopes drive Dow to closing peak but interest rate worries loom

 “We came into this week with a positive perspective on the Biden administration’s attempt to deliver a sizeable package,” said Quincy Krosby, chief market strategist at Prudential Financial in Newark, New Jersey.
 “Markets have greeted that with positive moves.”

-Conversely, utilities and real estate were among the S&P 500 sectors with the biggest percentage losses.
+Conversely, utilities and real estate posted the biggest percentage losses among S&P 500 sectors.
 Utilities and real estate, because of their steady earnings and high dividend yields, are often considered bond proxies and tend to move in tandem with Treasuries.
 Shares of homebuilders, which are rate-sensitive, also fell.
+The PHLX Housing Index ended 2.5% lower.

 Technology stocks slipped as well.
 That sector includes many stocks with high earnings multiples, which may also come under pressure with rising yields, according to some market analysts.